GLOBAL/PROTESTS

 If you are new to photojournalism, look and learn from those around you.
 Most experienced photographers will help with advice.

 Though photographers are in competition to get the best picture, when the situation is dangerous there is an element of teamwork.
-Work in a team or at least pairs by doing this you can look out for each other.
+Work in a team or at least in pairs.
+By doing this you can look out for each other.

 Agency photographers will usually have vests and masks to identify them as press but many freelancers may not be able to afford to purchase the necessary protective gear.
 I say it is up to you to do your own risk management, but it is highly recommended.